Searcy police to participate in Click It or Ticket

 NHTSA Regional Administrator Susan DeCourcy said, “We want seat-belt use to be an automatic habit for drivers and passengers alike.
 It’s not just a safe thing to do – it’s the law.
 Buckling up is the simplest thing you can do to limit injury or save your life during a crash.”

 Numbers provided to The Daily Citizen also indicate that seat-belt use is higher among women than men.
 More than twice as many men were killed in crashes as women in 2020.
-Of the men killed in crashes that same year, more than half (55%) were unrestrained.
-For women killed in crashes, 43% were not buckled up.
+Of the men killed in crashes that same year, more than half (55 percent) were unrestrained.
+For women killed in crashes, 43 percent were not buckled up.

 “No matter the type of vehicle you’re driving or the type of road you’re driving on, the best way to stay safe in case of a vehicle crash is to wear your seat belt,” DeCourcy said.
 “Unfortunately, many families are suffering because their loved ones refused to follow this simple step.
 In Region 7, which includes Arkansas, Iowa, Kansas, Missouri and Nebraska, in 2021, we lost 927 community members because they did not buckle their seat belts.